Load household energy burden cohort data with automatic fallback:

 nc_ami <- load_cohort_data(dataset = "ami", states = "NC")

-# Multiple states (regional analysis)
+# Multiple states (regional analysis - requires data download)

 southeast <- load_cohort_data(dataset = "fpl", states = c("NC", "SC", "GA", "FL"))